MalekMansour/MyBedroom/README.md

 # MyBedroom
  MyBedroom is a social place for yourself to store links to different websites and keep track of what they are.
 Like a giant encylopedia of websites basically.

+## Nav Bar on the side
+the nav bar on the side would have a few icons:
+- Chat
+- Images
+- Videos
+- Audio
+- Websites